nblockchain/XamarinFormsBackground/README.md

 ## That's it

-You can now run your app that runs a Periodic Task every interval in the Background Service.
+You can now run your app that runs your Background Tasks in the Background Service.
 We have provided a few good samples to for you to dig in.

 ## Our Sample

-We have created a sample app that has 3 Periodic Task in the background that gets an RSS feed from news outlet like BBC News, CNN News and Washington Post.
-It refreshes the data every 3 minutes.
+We have created a sample app that has 3 tasks in the background that get an RSS feed from news outlet like BBC News, CNN News and Washington Post.

 <img src="https://github.com/winstongubantes/MatchaBackgroundService/blob/master/images/newsfeed.gif" width="400" title="md">